benjaminfurman/benjaminfurman.github.io/index.md

 ## Me

-I am a Postdoctoral Fellow working with [Judith Mank](http://www.zoology.ubc.ca/mank-lab/) at the University of British Columbia.
+My research and work has focussed on various aspects of genomic evolution, and I specialize in bioinformatic analysis and interpretation of genomic data.
+I did a postdoctoral fellowship working with [Judith Mank](http://www.zoology.ubc.ca/mank-lab/) at the University of British Columbia, during which I worked on questions involving the evolution of recombination rates and sex specific genomic evolution.
 I completed my Ph.D. in 2018, working with [Ben Evans](http://benevanslab.wordpress.com/) at McMaster University assessing various aspects of *Xenopus* genome biology.
 My primary research focus is on how genetic sex determining factors influence genome evolution and, more generally, how differences between the sexes manifest at the genetic level.
 I also spend a lot of time thinking about polyploidy, phylogenetics, and speciation.

 [Google Scholar Profile](https://scholar.google.ca/citations?user=HRMZkDwAAAAJ&hl=en)